 More than $1,000,000 $25,000.00

-C. Each bond prescribed in subsection B shall be conditioned upon the faithful accounting of all monies collected upon accounts entrusted to such person engaged in debt management, and their employees and agents, and upon the faithful observance of the provisions of this article and the contract between the licensee and the debtor.
-The bond shall be approved by the superintendent and filed in the office of the superintendent.
-The bond shall remain in force and effect until the surety is released from liability by the superintendent, or until the surety bond is canceled by the surety.
-The surety may cancel the surety bond and be relieved of further liability by delivering thirty days' written notice to the superintendent.
+C. Each bond prescribed in subsection B of this section shall be conditioned on the faithful accounting of all monies collected on accounts entrusted to such person engaged in debt management, and their employees and agents, and on the faithful observance of the provisions of this article and the contract between the licensee and the debtor.
+The bond shall be approved by the deputy director and filed in the office of the deputy director.
+The bond shall remain in force and effect until the surety is released from liability by the deputy director, or until the surety bond is canceled by the surety.
+The surety may cancel the surety bond and be relieved of further liability by delivering thirty days' written notice to the deputy director.
 The cancellation does not affect any liability incurred or accrued prior to the termination of the thirty-day period.
-Any person who suffers any loss or damage by reason of the neglect or default of a licensee or his employees or agents or by the licensee's violation of any of the provisions of this article or of the contract between him and the debtor shall have a right of action against the licensee and the sureties on his bond.
-No action may be brought on the bond by any person after the expiration of two years from the time when the act or default occurred.
-When an action is commenced on the bond of a licensee, the superintendent may require the filing of a new bond, and immediately upon the recovery of any action on the bond the licensee shall file a new bond.
-Failure to file a new bond within ten days of the recovery on a bond, or within ten days after notification that a bond is required, constitutes sufficient grounds for the suspension or revocation of a license.
+Any person who suffers any loss or damage by reason of the neglect or default of a licensee or his employees or agents or by the licensee's violation of any of the provisions of this article or of the contract between the licensee and the debtor shall have a right of action against the licensee and the sureties on his bond.
+An action may not be brought on the bond by any person after the expiration of two years after the time when the act or default occurred.
+When an action is commenced on the bond of a licensee, the deputy director may require the filing of a new bond, and immediately on the recovery of any action on the bond the licensee shall file a new bond.
+Failure to file a new bond within ten days after the recovery on a bond, or within ten days after notification that a bond is required, constitutes sufficient grounds for the suspension or revocation of a license.

-D. In addition to the bond provided in subsection B, the superintendent may require an applicant to obtain an adequate fidelity bond for each officer, employee, or agent having access to funds collected by or for the licensee or having authority to draw against such funds.
-The fidelity bond required to be filed in accordance with this section shall remain in force and effect until the surety is released from liability by the superintendent, or until the bond is canceled by the surety.
-The surety may cancel the bond and be relieved of further liability by delivering thirty days' written notice to the superintendent.
+D. In addition to the bond provided in subsection B of this section, the deputy director may require an applicant to obtain an adequate fidelity bond for each officer, employee, or agent having access to funds collected by or for the licensee or having authority to draw against such funds.
+The fidelity bond required to be filed in accordance with this section shall remain in force and effect until the surety is released from liability by the deputy director, or until the bond is canceled by the surety.
+The surety may cancel the bond and be relieved of further liability by delivering thirty days' written notice to the deputy director.
 The cancellation shall not affect any liability incurred or accrued prior to the termination of the thirty-day period.

-E. Each applicant for a license shall file with his application a blank copy of the contract intended to be used between the licensee and the debtor and shall file with the superintendent a copy of all changes and amendments thereto.
+E. Each applicant for a license shall file with his application a blank copy of the contract intended to be used between the licensee and the debtor and shall file with the deputy director a copy of all changes and amendments thereto.